Green and blue is a brand new resort built with a focus on attention to detail.

 Food quality: The two Austrian chefs at Green and Blue use locally grown herbs and high-quality, fresh ingredients to create delicious meals that change daily.

 The rates here include breakfast and a light lunch such as salad or sandwiches.
-Dinner is served in the restaurant by two Austrian-trained chefs who use fresh, high quality ingredients.
+Dinner is served in the restaurant and although we have not had the opportunity to eat there ourselves yet - we expect it to be very good.

 Dining style: Individual Tables